placrosse/kodo/docs/source/including_kodo_in_your_application.rst

    https://github.com/steinwurf/cxx-gauge/releases

-Configuring Kodo with manually downloaded dependencies
+Configuring Kodo With Manually Downloaded Dependencies
 ------------------------------------------------------

 After downloading all the dependencies manually we have to inform the